-Using a loan to secure money for investment purposes is one of the most risky ventures in existence, so before you run off to the bank for a $100,000 loan, you should understand that this tactic is only for experienced investors.
+Using a loan to secure money for investment purposes is one of the most risky ventures in existence.
+Before you run off to the bank for a $100,000 loan, you should understand that this tactic is only for experienced investors.

 For most people, debt comes in the form of leveraging future earnings for consumables or belongings to be enjoyed now.
 This type of spending creates a money pit because the consumables are soon gone, requiring you to purchase or go into greater debt to obtain more.
 Additionally, belongings do not typically earn money, so the ongoing expense in the form of debt payments burdens your ability to make money without increasing your ability to earn.

 Because debt is an ongoing obligation for you to give your money to someone else, you should endeavor to avoid it and only purchase something if you can purchase it all at once with cash.
 Of course, you should purchase it only if doing so allows you to adhere to all the foregoing principles.

 Of course, the key to understanding wealth building is to understand and apply the aforementioned principles to your life.
 However, it is also important to know that these are only 10 important principles of many others included in George Samuel Clason's book, The Richest Man in Babylon.
 Going forward, you should follow principle seven and discover all the in-depth principles that will help you become rich.